fncnt/fimrecorder/doc/fimdoc.md

 5. If necessary, adjust focus, aperture and field of view manually on your camera.
    - Use the lens feature (@lens) to make focussing easier.
    - If background subtraction is already enabled, disabling it might make this step easier.
-6. Depending on the surrounding environment, it might be beneficial to dim or turn off lights.
+6. Depending on the surrounding environment and the power of your LEDs, it might be beneficial to dim or turn off lights.
    - This is often not necessary but improves image acquisition a lot.
+   - If you use different kinds of LEDs, e.g. blue LEDs and IR LEDs, be aware that their output power might differ significantly.
+     IR LEDS may need more aggressively set camera parameters.
+Another effect to consider is the wavelength-dependent sensitivity of your camera[^spectralresponse].

 ### Measurement Annotations